-We love our Wild Women conversations so much that we have decided to make a space here for all those wonderful ideas, passions, inpirations and insights to be shared.
-Together, we want to create a Wild Woman Web and we want to bring you into the circle!
+We love our Wild Women conversations so much that we have decided to make a space here for all those wonderful ideas, passions, inspirations and insights to be shared.
+Together, we want to create a Wild Woman Web -- and we want to bring you into the circle!

 Meanwhile, welcome to the Wild Woman Web -- we look forward to spinning magic with you...

 Victoria (Founder, Wild Women)